nmistry096/CloudFS-PHP/doc/source/sdk/CloudFS/File.rst

     .. php:method:: download($localDestinationPath, $downloadProgressCallback)

-        Downloads the file from the cloud.
+        Downloads the file from the cloud to the specified local path.

         :type $localDestinationPath: string
         :param $localDestinationPath: The local path of the file to download the content.
         :type $downloadProgressCallback: mixed
         :param $downloadProgressCallback: The download progress callback function.
 This function should take 'downloadSize', 'downloadedSize', 'uploadSize', 'uploadedSize' as arguments.
-        :returns: The download status.
+        :returns: The success/fail status of the download operation.

     .. php:method:: versions($startVersion = 0, $endVersion = null, $limit = 10)